VNTANA-3D/viewer-demo/docs/attributes.md

 auto: aces
 ```
 ### antiAliasing (anti-aliasing)
-Sets the method for anti-aliasing from ssaa or msaa.
-Default is ssaa.
+Sets the method for anti-aliasing to SSAA or MSAA.
 ```
 Accepted Values: ssaa, msaa
 auto: ssaa
 ```
 ### msaaSamples (msaa-samples)
 The number of samples used for MSAA.
-Default value is 8.
-Property domain is an `Integer Interval`, passing non-integer values will result in their discarding and the defaults set.
+Accepted values are integers in the specified range.
 ```
 Accepted Values: [1, 8]
 auto: 8
 ```
 ### ssaaSamples (ssaa-samples)
-The logarithm of SSAA samples.
-Default value is 0.
+The number of SSAA samples.
+Accepted values are power-of-two values in the specified range.
 ```
 Accepted Values: (1, 16)
 auto: 1
 ```
 ### sharpenStrength (sharpen-strength)
 Sets the intensity of the sharpen pass.
-Default value is 0.
 ```
 Accepted Values: [0, 1]
+auto: 0
 ```
 ### bloomStrength (bloom-strength)
 Sets the intensity of the Bloom pass.
 This setting produces the effect of bright light on a camera,
  creating fringes of light extending beyond the borders of a bright area.
-Default value is 0.
 ```
 Accepted Values: [0, Infinity)
+auto: 0
 ```
 ### bloomRadius (bloom-radius)
 The radius of the Bloom kernel.
 Larger values produce a wider, softer glow while smaller values will create
  a more concentrated, sharp glow.
-Default value is 0.
 ```
 Accepted Values: [0, 5]
+auto: 0
 ```
 ### bloomThreshold (bloom-threshold)
 Indicates the brightness threshold a pixel must meet to contribute to the bloom effect.
-Default value is 0.85.
 ```
 Accepted Values: [0, Infinity)
 auto: 0.85
 ```
 ### ssaoStrength (ssao-strength)
 Controls the intensity of the shadowing applied to occluded areas.
 Higher value results in darker occluded areas
  which may look unnatural if overdone.
-Default 4.
 ```
 Accepted Values: [0, 20]
 auto: 4
 ```
 ### ssaoRadius (ssao-radius)
 Determines how far the occlusion effect spreads.
-Default 1.
 ```
 Accepted Values: [0, 3]
 auto: 1
 ```
 ### enableSsr (enable-ssr)
 Setting this flag will enable screen space reflections.

 ### hueShift (hue-shift)
 Angle by which hue component of individual pixel colors is rotated.
-Accepts degrees or radians, default is 0.
 ```
-Accepted Values: [0, 6.283185307179586]
+Accepted Values: [0, 360deg]
-auto: 0rad
+auto: "0deg"
 ```
 ### saturation
 Amount by which pixel colors are super-saturated or desaturated.
-Default 1.
 ```
 Accepted Values: [0, Infinity)
 auto: 1
 ```
 ### brightness
 Applies the linear multiplier to pixel colors.
-Default 0.
 ```
 Accepted Values: [-1, 1]
+auto: 0
 ```
 ### contrast
 Sets the contrast factor of the rendered image.
-Default 1.
 ```
 Accepted Values: [0, 2]
 auto: 1